 They gave him a quick burial since at sunset begins a Sabbath day.
 They can do nothing on that day since that was a Sabbath day, now one day is gone.
-Then they prepared spices and ointments on the second day.
-Then they had to rest one more day since it was also a Sabbath day, which was the seventh day Sabbath.
+Then they had to obtain spices etc, and prepare the spices and ointments on the second day.
+The next day is the seventh day Sabbath, and so they had to rest again.
 This is the third day that ends at sunset.
 At night the women cannot embalm the body and so they came early in the morning even before sunrise.
 "Luke 23:55 women also, ... and beheld the sepulcher, and how his body was laid.
 56 And they returned, and prepared spices and ointments; and rested the sabbath day according to the commandment.
 Luke 24:1 Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
 2 And they found the stone rolled away from the sepulchre.
 3 And they entered in, and found not the body of the Lord Jesus."
 The body of Jesus was not there even before the day was dawn that is; even at the night the body was not there.
 That is, Jesus Christ was raised from the dead at the end of the seventh day Sabbath.
-That is, he was raised at the sunset of Saturday and the people found that out at the early morning before the dawn of Sunday morning.
+That is, he was raised at the sunset of Saturday and the people know it only when they came to the sepulture early in the morning before the dawn, that is even before Sunday morning.
 So, he was in the tomb, at the heart of the earth, only for three days and three nights.

-Jesus was crucified on a Passover day, which was the preparation day, and was buried at the sunset.
-Then, there were an unleavened feast Sabbath day, a regular day and a seventh day Sabbath before resurrection.
-The seventh day Sabbath was Saturday, the regular day must have been Friday, the unleavened feast Sabbath must have been on Thursday, and Wednesday must have been the day that Jesus was crucified.
-In the same way we can also see that his resurrection was also immediately after the sunset on Saturday Sabbath, even though people found that out before early dawn, which was still night.
+Jesus was crucified on a Passover day, which was the preparation day of the passover, and was buried at the sunset.
+The next day was the unleavened feast Sabbath day, then a regular day in which they have prepared the spies and ointments, then a seventh day Sabbath and the end of the Sabbath was the resurrection of Jesus.
+The seventh day Sabbath was Saturday, the regular day was Friday, the unleavened feast Sabbath was Thursday, and Wednesday was the preparation day of the Passover, in which Jesus was crucified.
+His resurrection was immediately after sunset, the end of Saturday Sabbath.
+People found it out before early dawn, which was still night.

 The purpose of this article is not to revoke the long held tradition of Good Friday.
 But, if someone ask a question because of curiosity, we may be able to answer.
-Further, to know the truth is always better than ignorance.
+Further, it is better to know the truth, than to continue in ignorance.